You are here

 Rachel was a guest on The Point of Learning podcast and chatted with Pete Hall about thoughts on the future, the power of immersive experience, and how we can really shift thinking in education.

-She is a judge in the 2016 NZTA Student Game Design Competition.
+She was a judge in the 2016 NZTA Student Game Design Competition.

 Her first digital game, Curriculum for the Future, was launched in 2016.